Create table

 CREATE REL TABLE Follows(FROM User TO User, since DATE);

-Defining a rel table with multiple node table pairs is also possible.
-The following statement adds a Knows
+Defining a relationship table with multiple node table pairs is also possible.
+The following statement

 CREATE REL TABLE Knows(FROM User TO User, FROM User TO City);